 A number of foods and drinks are protected by European laws to help protect their heritage.
 Champagne, as an example, can only be made in the Champagne region of France and anyone else who makes a similar product has to call it Sparkling Wine.
 Cornish Pasties, Cumberland Sausages, Melton Mowbray Pies have also been granted the same protection as Champagne, Parma Ham and Kalamata Olives.
 All these products have protected geographical status by the European Union, offering them a legal protection from imitators.

-Each Day, Razzi and I drive around Birkenhead and Liverpool as part of our job and pass some of the most spectacular buildings, sights, ships – you name it we see it.
+EEach Day, Razzi and I drive around Birkenhead and Liverpool as part of our job and pass some of the most spectacular buildings, sights, ships – you name it we see it.
 In deed both Liverpool and Birkenhead have a long and colourful history.
 Today in a new feature, we thought we would start highlighting some of the things we see around Liverpool and Birkenhead…

 Cheers ring out and fans shout his name when he ambles on stage.
 He still fills concert halls around the world on his tour that never ends.
 He has millions in the bank and mansions dotted around the world.
 Yet a quiet corner of North London might be the one place that music legend Bob Dylan truly feels at home.
+Dylan, who turned 70 yesterday, has become a frequent visitor to the Indian restaurants in Crouch End where he often passes unnoticed in the crowd.
+Rumours abound that he was going to buy a home in the area, which he got to know while working at pal Dave Stewart’s nearby recording studio.